EPICENTER

 Cavitation interval

-Periodic broadband impulses at 5.4ms mean interval detected at 2.MOV (closest camera to van).
+Periodic broadband impulses at 5.4ms mean interval detected at 2.mov (closest camera to van).
 Consistent with ballistic gel temporary cavity oscillation — the gel “breathing” as it collapses and re-expands.

 Why not the battery?